 Our government is founded on the belief that individuals have a number of “inalienable rights” enshrined in the Constitution.
 I believe that the protection of those rights is a fundamental obligation for each member of Congress, and I take that duty very seriously.
 It is important that we work to end discrimination and human rights abuses wherever they occur.

 In my work in the House of Representatives, where I was previously a member of the Permanent Select Committee on Intelligence and Vice Chair of the Human Rights Commission, I do my best to make sure a proper balance between security and liberty is maintained, and that government’s reach into our private lives is kept to a minimum.

 More on Civil and Human Rights

-EVANSTON – Congresswoman Jan Schakowsky, Senior Chief Deputy Whip and Chair of the Consumer Protection and Commerce Subcommittee, issued the following statement on the anniversary of the attacks on the United States on September 11, 2001:
+EVANSTON – Congresswoman Jan Schakowsky, a Senior Chief Deputy Whip and Chair of the Consumer Protection and Commerce Subcommittee, issued the following statement regarding the repeal of former President Trump’s Muslim Travel Ban: